HP brings 8th-gen Xeon and style to its backflipping mobile workstation

 One interesting new feature across the G5 generation of ZBooks is the world-facing microphone option for working in a conference room -- you can use it to better capture the other voices in the room as well as filter them out when they start discussing lunch options.

 HP also updated its popular ZBook 15 to G5 with 8th-generation processors, the 600-nit 4K DreamColor option and other incremental configuration choices.
 It also introduced a new entry-level version, the 15v.
-The latter starts at $950 (directly converted, that's about £680 or AU$1,235), and tops out at a Quadro P600 and has lower-end display choices.
+The latter starts at $950 and tops out at a Quadro P600 and has lower-end display choices.
+(Directly converted, that's about £680 or AU$1,235, with UK and Australian prices yet to be announced for any of these machines.)
 The company also revved the DreamColor Z27x display to G2, bumping up to 4K and adding the built-in KVM switch and colorimeter that debuted in the DreamColor Studio Z31x.

 Share your voice